CapitainHolmes/cookbook-project/README.md

 ### Content

 The content used in this project was all sourced from the **[BBC GoodFood](https://www.bbcgoodfood.com/)** site.
-This includes the recipes name, indgredients, the full recipe, the recipes image and pretty much everything associated with the recipe including the image.
+This includes the recipes name, indgredients, the full recipe and pretty much everything associated with the recipe including the image.

 ## ACKNOWLEDGEMENTS